HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 ##### Hiding content

 There are several ways to ensure that assistive technology will not discover content.
 We can leverage CSS `display:none`; or `visibility:hidden;` to omit the elements from the accessibility tree.
 If an author wishes to hide content from screen readers specifically they can use `aria-hidden="true"`.
 We found that 48.09% of desktop pages and 48.23% of mobile pages had at least one instance of an element with the `aria-hidden` attribute.

 These techniques are particularly helpful when something in the visual interface is redundant or unhelpful to assistive technology users.
 It should be used thoughtfully as it is essential to deliver feature parity for all users.
 Avoid using it to skip over content that is challenging to make accessible.

 Hiding and showing content is a prevalent pattern in modern interfaces, and it can be helpful to declutter the UI for everyone.
 There are two ARIA attributes that are helpful additions to this disclosure pattern.
-The `aria-expanded` attribute should have a true/false value that toggles depending on whether the disclosed content is shown or not.
-Additionally the `aria-controls` attribute can be associated with an id on the disclosed content creating  a programmatic relationship between the triggering control (which should be a button) and the content that gets displayed.
+The `aria-expanded` attribute should have a `true`/`false` value that toggles depending on whether the disclosed content is shown or not.
+Additionally the `aria-controls` attribute can be associated with an `id` on the disclosed content creating  a programmatic relationship between the triggering control (which should be a button) and the content that gets displayed.

 We found that 20.98% of desktop pages and 21.00% of mobile pages had at least one element with the `aria-expanded` attribute and 17.38% of desktop pages and 16.94% of mobile pages had at least one element with the `aria-controls` attribute.
 This suggests that around 1/5th of websites might be implementing at least partially accessible disclosure widgets.
 Note that the `aria-controls` attribute is considered a best practice for the disclosure pattern because screen reader support is not ideal.

 ##### Screen reader only text

 A common technique that developers often employ to supply additional information for screen reader users is to use CSS to visually hide a passage of text such that it will be announced by a screen reader, but not visually present in the interface.
-Since display:none and visibility:hidden both prevent content from being present in the accessibility tree, there is a common “hack” involving a chunk of CSS code that will accomplish this.
+Since `display:none` and `visibility:hidden` both prevent content from being present in the accessibility tree, there is a common “hack” involving a chunk of CSS code that will accomplish this.
 The most common CSS class names for this code snippet (both by convention and throughout libraries like bootstrap) are `‘sr-only’` and `‘visually-hidden’`.
 We found that 13.31% of desktop pages and 12.37% of mobile pages had one or both of these CSS class names.

 ##### Announcing Dynamically Rendered Content